Network security

 Following these ten guidelines will help you improve the security of your network.
 But if you want to put your security on a stable foundation, NordLayer is here to help.

-NordLayer offers a range of security solutions based around Secure Access Service Edge (SASE) technology.
+NordLayer offers a range of network security services based around Secure Access Service Edge (SASE) technology.
 Our tools are hardware-free and cloud-hosted.
 They provide a lightweight, secure option for remote work that's tailored to business needs.

 Encrypt data, implement access controls, and carry out network monitoring from a centralized control panel.
 Integrate network security tools with cloud services like AWS or Google Drive, and set up MFA to authenticate every user.